 flatworm (Class Turbellaria).

-Purple-spotted yellow flatworm (Pseudoceros laingensis)
+Purple-spotted yellow flatworm (

 These guys are super thin and can slip into narrow space to hunt or hide